teicee/YOURLS-AuthMgrPlus/README.md

 Requirements
 ------------
 - YOURLS 1.7.3 +
-- Incompatable Plugins:
+- Incompatible Plugins:
 	- nicwaller's [`authmgr`](https://github.com/nicwaller/yourls-authmgr-plugin)
 	- Ian Barber's [`Seperate Users`](https://github.com/ianbarber/Yourls-Separate-Users)

 Installation
 ------------
-1. Download the [latest release](https://github.com/joshp23/YOURLS-AuthMgrPlus) of ythis plugin.
+1. Download the [latest release](https://github.com/joshp23/YOURLS-AuthMgrPlus) of this plugin.
 1. Copy the `authMgrPlus` folder into your `user/plugins` folder for YOURLS.
 1. Set up some parameters for authMgrPlus (details below)
 1. Activate the plugin with the plugin manager in the YOURLS admin interface.